-As machine learning invades everything in the world, you find that you can use machine learning to classify celestial bodies (surprise, surprise!).
+As machine learning invades everything in the world, you find that you can use machine learning to classify celestial bodies.
 Conveniently, you lose all your precious data and only have the rates at which these celestial bodies lose their mass via stellar wind.

 There are three types of celestial bodies that you want to classify: dwarfs, giants, and black holes.
 Dwarfs slowly lose their mass; giants rapidly lose their mass; black holes, on the other hand, gain mass by absorbing stuff (i.e., they lose mass at negative rates).
-We also know that 60% of all the celestial bodies are dwarfs, 30% are giants, and 10% are black holes.